 Breaking the glass ceiling – international women’s day 2020

-posted on 6 March, 2020 by Bindu Panicker - Global Communications Manager
+posted on 6 March, 2020 by Bindu Panicker - Brand & Corporate Communications Manager

 International Women’s Day, due to take place on 8 March 2020, is an opportunity to help forge a gender equal world.
 This year’s theme is #EachforEqual, highlighting that as individuals, we can actively choose to challenge stereotypes, fight bias, broaden perceptions, improve situations and celebrate women’s achievements.
 As part of International Women’s Day, I spoke to a few members of our team about forging a career in the industrial sector, their thoughts on how to increase gender diversity in the workplace and ultimately, what #EachforEqual means for them.